Updated April 6, 2018

 Epcot: Spaceship Earth was awesome.
 Mission Space nearly killed me.
 Mostly, we enjoyed walking through World Showcase.
 Epcot felt less about rides and more about exploring.
 We had a magical run in with Mary Poppins which made the day so special.

 Animal Kingdom: No arguing with how good Expedition Everest was.
-My kids rode it twice with WDW Prep School’s single rider ride-quickly-a-second-time idea.
+It’s my favorite ride in any Disney park!
+My kids rode it twice with the single rider line option.
 Also loved Dinosaur.

 Disney World was everything I wanted it to be.
 Yes, the weather was hot, but we were having too much fun to notice.
 We took a break each day in the afternoon and it helped a lot.
 We used Frogg Toggs Chilly Pads, Misting/Drinking Bottles and Cooling Scarves.
 We stayed hydrated.
 And, I honestly don’t recall anyone complaining about the heat, other than at Animal Kingdom.